 I love my RAV4 – it’s really handy having a car, but it’s even better having one that pays for itself.

-Before I started renting my car out through Car Next Door, it would just sit in my driveway Monday to Friday, 9-5.
+Before I started to rent my car out through Car Next Door, it would just sit in my driveway Monday to Friday, 9-5.
 I drive a scooter to work in Surry Hills.
 There’s no way I could find parking there and it’s faster on the scooter.

 Since I’ve been renting it out, my car is booked most weekends, and usually one or two days during the week.